Noughts & Crosses (novel series): An Eye For an Eye

 Written for World Book Day 2003, An Eye For an Eye has been republished in a new edition of Noughts & Crosses.
-It describes one evening while Sephy is pregnant with Callie Rose when her sister, Minerva, visits her.
-Minerva offers to patch up things with Jasmine, but Sephy tries to get Minerva to leave, as Sephy was worried about being followed by Jude.
+It describes one evening, while Sephy is pregnant with Callie Rose, when her sister, Minerva, visits her.
+Minerva offers to patch things up with Jasmine, but Sephy tries to get Minerva to leave, as Sephy was worried about being followed by Jude.
 As Minerva visits, Jude arrives in the apartment after days of following Sephy, intent on killing Sephy.

-Sephy tells Jude that she knew that he intended to kill her just before midnight since it was Callum's birthday that day.
+Sephy tells Jude that she knew that he intended to kill her just before midnight, since it was Callum's birthday that day.
 As Callum did not live to see his next birthday, neither should Sephy.
-Minerva panicks, but Sephy remains unalarmed by the danger; she tells Jude he would be doing her a favour by killing her, as she only wishes for death in Callum's absence.
-When Minerva tries to change her mind, Sephy lies that she hated the baby because it was alive when Callum should be alive instead.
+Minerva panics, but Sephy remains unalarmed by the danger; she tells Jude he would be doing her a favour by killing her, as she only wishes for death in Callum's absence.
+When Minerva tries to change her mind, Sephy lies that she hated the baby because it was alive when Callum should have been alive instead.

-Attempting to provoke Jude, Sephy tells him that Kamal gave Callum the choice to save his life or to keep their baby and Callum chose their baby.
+Attempting to provoke Jude, Sephy tells him that Kamal gave Callum the choice to save his life or to keep their baby, and Callum chose their baby.
 Jude loses his temper and tries to shoot her, but his gun jams.
 Minerva, in an attempt to save Sephy and herself, runs towards the front door and screams for help.
-She fails and Jude shoots her in the shoulder.
+She fails, and Jude shoots her in the shoulder.

-Realising that Sephy wishes to die, he decides that killing her would help her, and opts to leave Sephy to suffering.
-He gives Sephy permission to call an ambulance for Minerva and tells her that since he knows how much she cares for her family, he will use her baby to hurt her.
+Realising that Sephy wishes to die, he decides that killing her would help her, and opts to leave Sephy to suffer.
+He permits Sephy to call an ambulance for Minerva and tells her that, since he knows how much she cares for her family, he will use her baby to hurt her.
 Sephy threatens to kill him if he hurts her child, but resorts to pleading with Jude to leave the two of them alone.
 He leaves just as the ambulance arrives, with a new plan in mind; Sephy makes Minerva lie about her injuries.

 Nought Forever

 A World Book Day release in 2019, and a prequel to Crossfire.
-Following from the events of Double Cross, a fugitive Dan is mortally wounded by McAuley's former enforcers, and is forced to hide out with a nurse, Eva, whose daughter Avalon committed suicide three years earlier after being drawn into drug addiction and prostitution by McAuley.
+Following the events of Double Cross, a fugitive Dan is mortally wounded by McAuley's former enforcers, and is forced to hide out with a nurse, Eva, whose daughter, Avalon committed suicide three years earlier after being drawn into drug addiction and prostitution by McAuley.
 Though she hides Dan from the criminals hunting him, Eva debates whether to continue sheltering him or turn him in to the police.
 The novella concludes without revealing the outcome of her decision, but Crossfire suggests that Eva continued to hide Dan but ultimately convinced him to turn himself in, and remained a friend and mother figure to him during his imprisonment and his later career as a gangster.

 Characters

-The characters from all books from the series are as follows:
+The characters from all the books from the series are as follows: